abhinavg916/abhinavg916/README.md

 <img src="https://komarev.com/ghpvc/?username=abhinavg916&label=Profile%20views&color=0e75b6&style=flat" alt="abhinavg916" />
  -->
 <!--
-Software Engineer with demonstrated history of creating, developing and deploying frontend web applications, currently working at [**HCLTech**](https://www.hcltech.com/).
+Software Engineer with a demonstrated history of creating, developing, and deploying frontend web applications, currently working at [**HCLTech**](https://www.hcltech.com/).
 Skilled in JavaScript,  TypeScript, Reactjs, Redux/Redux Saga/Redux Toolkit, and Webpack.
-I am a curious, passionate and self-motivated individual.
-Apart from technical, am an effective team player who brings energy, enthusiasm & humor to motivate team members to achieve their best potential.
+I am a curious, passionate, and self-motivated individual.
+Apart from technical, I am an effective team player who brings energy, enthusiasm & humor to motivate team members to achieve their best potential.

 Always keen to learn new technologies and develop creative solutions.
 Ability to grasp new technical concepts quickly and utilize them correctly in order to get the best results.

-I enjoy working on challenging projects which makes differences.
+I enjoy working on challenging projects which make a difference.
 -->

-⚠ **Open to Hire - Seeking Newer Job Opporunities to Work At!** ⚠
+⚠ **Open to Work - Seeking Newer Job Opportunities to Work At!** ⚠

-Software Engineer with demonstrated history of creating, developing and deploying **frontend web applications**, currently working at [HCLTech](https://www.hcltech.com/) for over **2 years and 6 months.**
+Software Engineer with a demonstrated history of creating, developing, and deploying **frontend web applications**, currently working at [HCLTech](https://www.hcltech.com/) for over **2 years and 6 months.**

-I am highly skilled, curious and motivated individual with the passion for creating innovative solutions.
+I am a highly-skilled, curious, and motivated individual passionate about creating innovative solutions.

 Below are my skills,